Skip to main content

 • Medical appointments

-All of this shows up consolidated in a calendar with a month view (grid with dot indicators per day) and a list view (event details for the selected day).
+All of this appears consolidated in a calendar with month view (grid with dot indicators per day) and list view (detail of events for the selected day).

 Manual events